tawebbcn/bcn-webdev-checklists/projects/projects.md

 - ask students
 - use same list as above (students, level, strength)
 - there is no topic yet, since only
+- make sure everyone is in the room when announcing the pairs

 ## Module 1